kentcollins/thin-film-server/README.md

 thin-film-server
 ==========

-Heroku application for displaying and interacting with the thin film lab javascript module.
+Heroku application for displaying and interacting with the thinfilm javascript module.